Women's Studio Workshop

+In 2025 the traveling exhibition A Radical Alteration: Women’s Studio Workshop as a Sustainable Model for Art Making presented examples of Artist’s Book Grant publications from WSW.
+The tour includes the Bainbridge Island Museum of Art and the National Museum of Women in the Arts.

 The Artists' Book Collection

 The artists' books produced at the studio cover a range of topics from the political to the personal.
 The books come in a variety of forms, ranging from interactive puzzles that must be assembled to accordion folded books to books made with a variety of mixed media.